joxyloo/bannerbear-react-embed-template/README.md

 Run <b>npm start</b> to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+View tutorial 2's uploade page at [http://localhost:3000/upload](http://localhost:3000/upload).

 The page will reload when you make changes.